 Abstract-Efficient operation of wireless networks and switches requires using simple (and in some cases distributed) scheduling algorithms.
-In general, simple greedy algorithms (known as Greedy Maximal Scheduling - GMS) are guaranteed to achieve only a fraction of the maximum possible throughput (e.g., 50%throughput in switches).
+In general, simple greedy algorithms (known as Greedy Maximal Scheduling, or GMS) are guaranteed to achieve only a fraction of the maximum possible throughput (e.g., 50% throughput in switches).
 However, it was recently shown that in networks in which the Local Pooling conditions are satisfied, GMS achieves 100% throughput.
-Moreover, in networks in which the σ -Local Pooling conditions hold, GMS achieves $\sigma\%$ throughput.
+Moreover, in networks in which the σ -Local Pooling conditions hold, GMS achieves σ % throughput.
 In this paper, we focus on identifying the specific network topologies that satisfy these conditions.
-In particular, we provide the first characterization of all the network graphs in which Local Pooling holds under primary interference constraints (in these networks GMS achieves 100% throughput).
-This leads to a linear time algorithm for identifying Local Pooling-satisfying graphs.
-Moreover, by using similar graph theoretical methods, we show that in all bipartite graphs (i.e., input-queued switches) of size up to $7 \times n$, GMS is guaranteed to achieve 66% throughput, thereby improving upon the previously known 50% lower bound.
-Finally, we study the performance of GMS in interference graphs and show that in certain specific topologies its performance could be very bad.
-Overall, the paper demonstrates that using graph theoretical techniques can significantly contribute to our understanding of greedy scheduling algorithms.
+In particular, we provide the first characterization of all the network graphs in which Local Pooling holds under primary interference constraints (in these networks, GMS achieves 100% throughput).
+This leads to a linear-time algorithm for identifying Local-Pooling-satisfying graphs.
+Moreover, by using similar graph-theoretical methods, we show that in all bipartite graphs (i.e., input-queued switches) of size up to $7 \times n$, GMS is guaranteed to achieve 66% throughput, thereby improving upon the previously known 50% lower bound.
+Finally, we study the performance of GMS in interference graphs and show that in certain specific topologies, its performance could be very bad.
+Overall, the paper demonstrates that using graph-theoretical techniques can significantly contribute to our understanding of greedy scheduling algorithms.

-Index Terms-Local pooling, scheduling, throughput maximization, graph theory, wireless networks, switches.
+Index Terms-Graph theory, Local Pooling (LoP), scheduling, switches, throughput maximization, wireless networks.